Vikings: Games and entertainment

 Archaeological finds and written sources indicate that the Vikings participated in social gatherings and festivities.
 Board games and dice games were a popular pastime.
 Game boards were made of ornately carved wood, with gaming pieces fashioned mostly from wood, bone, or stone.
 Pieces were also made of glass, amber, and antler, along with materials such as walrus tusk and ivory from foreign sources.
 The Vikings played several types of tafl games; hnefatafl, nitavl (nine men's morris) and the less common kvatrutafl.

 Hnefatafl was probably the oldest type of board game played in medieval Scandinavia.
 The archaeological record indicates that hnefatafl was popular by the early medieval period, with the Vikings introducing it to England, Scotland, Wales, and Ireland.
 The Ockelbo Runestone shows two men possibly playing hnefatafl, and one saga suggests that dice games involved gambling.

 Beer and mead were served on festive occasions, where music was played, poetry was recited, and stories were told.
 Music was considered an art form and musical skill was viewed as suitable for a cultivated man.
 The Vikings are known to have played instruments including harps, lutes, lyres and fiddles.

 Cultural assimilation

-Elements of a Scandinavian identity and practices were maintained in settler societies, but they could be quite distinct as the groups assimilated into the neighboring societies.
+Elements of a Scandinavian identity and practices were maintained in settler societies, but they could be quite distinct as the groups assimilated into neighbouring societies.
 Assimilation to the Frankish culture in Normandy for example was rapid.
 Links to a Viking identity remained longer in the remote islands of Iceland and the Faroes.